 In the interest of full disclosure: We do what boxers and wrestlers do and people gain the weight back after the show because they do not STAY in learning mode.

-My comments: Anybody who’s played around with lowcarb diets (especially of the cyclical kind) is probably aware of the kinds of water shifts that can occur with such diets.
+LM: Anybody who’s played around with lowcarb diets (especially of the cyclical kind) is probably aware of the kinds of water shifts that can occur with such diets.
 What I think is lost on some people is the sheer magnitude of water that can be gained or lost, especially in larger individuals.
-The article I linked at the start of the newsletter refers to this and this seasons show had a good example, where one contestant deliberately gained 17 lb. (by drinking 2 gallons of water) so that he could then lose a massive 33 lb. at the next weigh in.
+You can skew this even further by water loading to begin with.
+It makes the weekly weight losses look huge but it’s really just smoke and mirrors.

 - The 3500 Calorie Rule